|Me and Jacques Torres- SWEET!!|

 1. Sift flours, baking soda, baking powder and salt into a bowl.
 Set aside.

 2. Using a mixer fitted with paddle attachment, cream butter and sugars together until very light, about 5 minutes.
 Add eggs, one at a time, mixing well after each addition.
 Stir in the vanilla.
 Reduce speed to low, add dry ingredients and mix until just combined, 5 to 10 seconds.
 Drop chocolate pieces in and incorporate them without breaking them.
 Press plastic wrap against dough and refrigerate for 24 to 36 hours.
 Dough may be used in batches, and can be refrigerated for up to 72 hours.

 |dough with chocolate chunks|

 3. When ready to bake, preheat oven to 350 degrees.
 Line a baking sheet with parchment paper or a nonstick baking mat.
 Set aside.

 4. Scoop six 3 1/2-ounce mounds of dough (the size of generous golf balls) onto baking sheet, making sure to turn horizontally any chocolate pieces that are poking up; it will make for a more attractive cookie.
 Sprinkle lightly with sea salt and bake until golden brown but still soft, 18 to 20 minutes.
-Transfer sheet to a wire rack for 10 minutes, then slip cookies onto another rack to cool a bit more.
+Rotate pans half way through, especially if your oven tends to hot spots.
+Leave on cookie sheet for 5 minutes, then slip cookies onto a wire rack to cool a bit more.
 Repeat with remaining dough, or reserve dough, refrigerated, for baking remaining batches the next day.
 Eat warm, with a big napkin.

 Until now, this has been my go-to Chocolate Chip cookie recipe-- they are a bit of a pain to make, and you ABSOLUTELY MUST make them on a silpat mat.